RossKim/Sharer/README.md

 <li>google-play-services-lib</li>
 <li>Kakao android sdk
 </ul>
-Also, you need to registor on facebook developer, twitter developer, kakao developer.
+Also, you need to registor on facebook developer, twitter developer, kakao developer.<br />
-And, you need to register hash key to developer sites.
+And, you need to register hash key to developer sites.<br />
 After that, you must change the app keys of facebook or twitter or kakaostory on values/app_strings.xml.
 <ul>
 <li>app_id : facebook app id</li>